romgerman/LuaConnector-Documentation/source/packages.rst

 Auto completion packages
 =============================

-To help you with scripting there is two available packages for auto completion.
+To help you with scripting here is two available packages for auto completion.

 =====================
 Sublime Text 3